-- 1) Development proposals should not: - a) lead to further deterioration of existing poor air quality - b) create any new areas that exceed air quality limits, or delay the date at which compliance will be achieved in areas that are currently in exceedance of legal limits - c) reduce air quality benefits that result from the Mayor's or boroughs' activities to improve air quality - d) create unacceptable risk of high levels of exposure to poor air quality. - 2) Development proposals should use design solutions to prevent or minimise increased exposure to existing air pollution and make provision to address local problems of air quality.
-Particular care should be taken with developments that are in Air Quality Focus Areas or that are likely to be used by large numbers of people particularly vulnerable to poor air quality, such as children or older people. - 3) Masterplans and development briefs for large-scale development proposals subject to an Environmental Impact Assessment should propose methods of achieving an Air Quality Positive approach through the new development. - 4) Major development proposals must be at least air quality neutral and be submitted with an Air Quality Assessment - 5) Development proposals must demonstrate how they plan to comply with the Non-Road Mobile Machinery Low Emission Zone and reduce emissions from the demolition and construction of buildings following best practice guidance. - 6) Development proposals should ensure that where emissions need to be reduced, this is done onsite.
-Where it can be demonstrated that on-site provision is impractical or inappropriate, off-site measures to improve local air quality may be acceptable, provided that equivalent air quality benefits can be demonstrated.'
+- 1 Development proposals should not: - a) lead to further deterioration of existing poor air quality - b) create any new areas that exceed air quality limits, or delay the date at which compliance will be achieved in areas that are currently in exceedance of legal limits - c) create unacceptable risk of high levels of exposure to poor air quality. - 2 In order to meet the requirements in Part 1, as a minimum: - a) development proposals must be at least Air Quality Neutral - b) development proposals should use design solutions to prevent or minimise increased exposure to existing air pollution and make provision to address local problems of air quality in preference to post-design or retro-fitted mitigation measures - c) major development proposals must be submitted with an Air Quality Assessment.
+Air quality assessments should show how the development will meet the requirements of B1 - d) development proposals in Air Quality Focus Areas or that are likely to be used by large numbers of people particularly vulnerable to poor air quality, such as children or older people should demonstrate design measures have been used to minimise exposure.

+C Masterplans and development briefs for large-scale development proposals subject to an Environmental Impact Assessment should consider how local air quality can be improved across the area of the proposal as part of an air quality positive approach.
+To achieve this a statement should be submitted demonstrating: